 Requesting a Loan

-To request a loan from The William and Lynda Steere Herbarium at The New York Botanical Garden, please submit a request via email to the Assistant Curator of the Herbarium, Dr. Matthew C. Pace (email@example.com) for loans including phanerogamic collections, or to Collections Manager, Laura Briscoe (firstname.lastname@example.org) for loans including cryptogamic collections.
+To request a loan from The William and Lynda Steere Herbarium at The New York Botanical Garden, please submit a request via email to the Assistant Curator of the Herbarium, Dr. Matthew C. Pace (firstname.lastname@example.org) for loans including phanerogamic collections, or to the Assistant Director for the Cryptogamic Herbarium, Laura Briscoe (email@example.com) for loans including cryptogamic collections.

 Please include the following in your request: